deverton/deverton.github.io/_posts/2015-06-25-dockercon15-notes.md

 * Major functions of Docker will become pluggable though currently only networking and storage are completed.
 Logging coming soon.
-* Plugins are separate process that are talked to using JSON over HTTP via a domain socket.
+* Plugins are separate processes that are talked to using JSON over HTTP via a domain socket.
 This enables plugins to be written in any language.
 * Since plugins are processes, they can also be containers which